 - Find practice and past exam papers.

-Write these down at the top of a piece of paper, in your diary or using one of my weekly task list printables (available in my Study Success Resource Library).
+Write these down at the top of a piece of paper or in your diary.

 Next, identify the other study tasks you want to complete or that support your priority tasks.
 These are your nice-to-have tasks such as watching subject videos, additional reading, typing up lecture notes.